Fluid-Glass-Jamming Rheology of Soft Active Brownian Particles

-We start our analysis by investigating the dynamics in the absence of shear by means of the Mean-Square Displacement (MSD), defined as $\Delta^2(t)=N^{-1}\sum_{i=1}^N\langle (\bm r_i(t) - \bm r_i(0))^2\rangle$, where the average is taken over different noise realisations.
-As shown in Fig. \ref{fig:diff-coeff}(a), at $\phi=0.66$ the passive system exhibits caged dynamics, evidenced by the sub-diffusive (plateau) regime in the MSD.
+We start our analysis by investigating the dynamics in the absence of shear by means of the Mean-Square Displacement (MSD), defined as $\Delta^2(t)=N^{-1}\sum_{i=1}^N\langle (\bm r_i(t) - \bm r_i(0))^2\rangle$.
+The average is taken over different noise realizations.
+As shown in Fig.~\ref{fig:diff-coeff}(a), at $\phi=0.66$ the passive system exhibits caged dynamics, evidenced by the sub-diffusive (plateau) regime.
 For $\mathrm{Pe}=10$, particles diffuse in the same time window, showing that activity is able to fluidize the glass.
-From the long time {MSD} we measure the diffusion coefficient $D_s \equiv \lim_{t\to\infty}\Delta^2(t) / 6t$ in the range of parameters for which a diffusive regime, $\Delta^2(t)\propto t$, is observed.
-At high densities, $D_s(\phi)$ can be fitted by a power law $D_s\propto (\phi_G - \phi)^\alpha$ that we use to locate the glass transition density reported in Fig. \ref{fig:phasediagram}(a) \cite{berthier2014nonequilibrium-glassy}.
-Figure \ref{fig:diff-coeff}(b) shows $D_s(\phi, \mathrm{Pe})$ as a function of $(\phi_G - \phi)$ normalized by the (active) ideal gas diffusion coefficient $D_a = D_t + \mathrm{Pe}^2D_r/6$, for different $\mathrm{Pe}$.
-As the activity primarily enhances diffusion, it moves the glass transition from $\phi_G(0)=0.62$ at $\mathrm{Pe}=0$ to ever higher densites, up to $\phi_G(30)=0.72$ at $\mathrm{Pe}=30$ (see Fig. \ref{fig:phasediagram}(a)).
+We extract the long-time diffusion coefficient $D_s \equiv \lim_{t\to\infty}\Delta^2(t) / 6t$ in the range of parameters for which a diffusive regime, $\Delta^2(t)\propto t$, is observed.
+At high densities, $D_s(\phi)$ can be fitted by a power law $D_s\propto (\phi_G - \phi)^\alpha$ that we use to locate the glass transition density $\phi_G(\mathrm{Pe})$ reported in Fig.~\ref{fig:phasediagram}(a) \cite{berthier2014nonequilibrium-glassy}.
+Figure~\ref{fig:diff-coeff}(b) shows $D_s(\phi, \mathrm{Pe})$, normalized by the (active) ideal gas diffusion coefficient $D_a = D_t + \mathrm{Pe}^2D_r/6$ \cite{winkler2015virial}, as a function of $(\phi_G - \phi)$ for various $\mathrm{Pe}$.
+As activity primarily enhances diffusion, it moves the glass transition from $\phi_G(0)=0.62$ at $\mathrm{Pe}=0$ to ever higher densites, up to $\phi_G(30)=0.72$ at $\mathrm{Pe}=30$ (see Fig.~\ref{fig:phasediagram}(a)).
 It might be tempting to simply interpret such a shift as resulting from an increase of the single particle effective temperature, defined by $T_{\text{eff}}=\mu D_a$, since the equilibrium glass transition density would also be shifted upon increasing $T$ \cite{berthier2009glass}.
-However, not only $\phi_G$ is affected by activity, but also the exponent $\alpha$ increases from $1.79$ at $\mathrm{Pe}=0$, up to $4.42$ at $\mathrm{Pe}=30$.
-While in equilibrium, a slightly lower value ($\alpha=1.67$) is measured for higher temperature $T=10^{-3}$, $\alpha$ significantly changes with $\mathrm{Pe}$, showing that activity cannot be simply reduced to an effective temperature in this regime.
+However, not only $\phi_G$ is affected by activity, but also the exponent $\alpha$.
+It increases from $1.79$ at $\mathrm{Pe}=0$, up to $4.42$ at $\mathrm{Pe}=30$.
+Since, in equilibrium, a slightly lower value ($\alpha=1.67$) is measured for the increased temperature $T=10^{-3}$, the significant increase of $\alpha$ with $\mathrm{Pe}$ shows that activity cannot simply be reduced to an effective temperature, in this regime.